 Seed Sowing – 35g/sq. m.
 Prepare seed bed and sprinkle.
-Rake well in and once seeds are established another application can be added as needed.
+Rake in well once seeds are established.
+Another application can be added as needed.

 Potted Plants, Baskets and Window Boxes – Mix with compost at a rate of 2 teaspoons per 10cm (height) of Pot.
 Water in well.
 Once established feed occasionally as normal.

 Liquid Feed – Soaking a punctured bag full of Chicken Manure in water will make a liquid feed which is ideal for greenhouse plants and for treating a larger area than using the dry pellets.
-Any remaining slop can be used for spreading on soil as a mulch.
+Spread any remaining slop over the soil as mulch.

 Use at any time of year as a soil nutrient provider and enricher.

 Application rates supplied are general guidelines only.
 For newly planted and/or delicate plants, the lower rate is advised until well established.
 Responsibility for soil/environmental conditions, individual mixes and results is that of the end user.